This month, we all celebrate the wonderful moms in our life. So our writers thought it was a great time to explore themes of motherhood in horror.

 It wouldn’t be fair to delve into a list discussing the morbid world of motherhood without mentioning a jewel in the crown of 2014 international horror releases; Goodnight Mommy.
 Heralding from Austria, directed lovingly by Veronika Franz and Severin Fiala, the deceptively titled Goodnight Mommy steers far from being a tender celebration of motherhood.
 In fact, the metaphorical veering from the street of Benign Mother Loving would be so great, that you launch directly off the cliff of Moderate Momma Liking – into the sea of Fuck You Mom.
 In case my metaphorical mother geography is too difficult to follow – Goodnight Mommy does not end with a relaxing bubble bath for Mommy painstakingly drawn by her children (sorry for the spoiler).

-To summarize: a pair of twins, Elias and Lukas, become increasingly suspicious of their mother following her return from cosmetic surgery.
+To summarize: a pair of twins, Elias and Lukas, becomes increasingly suspicious of their mother following her return from cosmetic surgery.
 Heavily bandaged, her face is completely obscured, which sparks initial discomfort for the children – yet the real worries derive from the mother’s treatment of Elias.
 Refusing to interact with Lukas at all, she focuses her attention entirely upon Elias – oftentimes lashing out at him for his behavior.

-Alongside this, Mommy’s apparent aversion to sunlight within the home and her insistence of the boys staying within the house to play despite the warm weather inspire Elias and Lukas to question their mother’s identity.
+Alongside this, Mommy’s apparent aversion to sunlight within the home and her insistence on the boys staying within the house to play despite the warm weather inspire Elias and Lukas to question their mother’s identity.
 Has she been replaced with an imposter?
 Or is it much more sinister than that?

 The film ripples with paranoia, with every shot of ‘Mommy’ painfully laden with a sinister sense of otherness.
-Oh, and on the note of pain – this film’s use of practical effects offers up several teeth gritting scenes which look excruciating.
+Oh, and on the note of pain – this film’s use of practical effects offers up several teeth-gritting scenes which look excruciating.
 Not to ruin anything, but I now involuntarily wince at the super glue tube at the bottom of the messy drawer.

 Where Goodnight Mommy thrives is through cinematography.
 Each scene is painstakingly shot in a way that captures youthful joy and excitement, as well as childhood fear.